 The school has an emergency Epi1Pen available and staff have been trained on how to administer it.

-4.4 HEAD LICE GUIDELINES
+4.3 HEAD LICE GUIDELINES

 Our school has developed guidelines designed to assist in minimizing the spread of head lice in our school.
 The policy reflects the Health Department of WA guidelines.
-It would be appreciated if parents would follow these guidelines.